andf-crl/docs/archived/training/backup-and-restore.md

 Next, you'll use the enterprise `BACKUP` feature to create a backup of the `startrek` database on S3.

-1. If you requested and enabled a trial enterprise license in the [Geo-Partitioning](geo-partitioning.html) module, skip to step 2.
-Otherwise, [request a trial enterprise license](https://www.cockroachlabs.com/get-cockroachdb/) and then enable your license:
+1. If you requested and enabled a trial [enterprise.license](cluster-settings.html#setting-enterprise-license) in the [Geo-Partitioning](geo-partitioning.html) module, skip to step 2.
+Otherwise, [request a trial [enterprise.license](cluster-settings.html#setting-enterprise-license)](https://www.cockroachlabs.com/get-cockroachdb/) and then enable your license:

     {% include copy-clipboard.html %}
     ~~~ shell
     $ cockroach sql \
     --insecure \
     --host=localhost:26257 \
-    --execute="SET CLUSTER SETTING cluster.organization = '<your organization>';"
+    --execute="SET CLUSTER SETTING [cluster.organization](cluster-settings.html#setting-cluster-organization) = '<your organization>';"
     ~~~

     {% include copy-clipboard.html %}